SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app-cf.md

       cds import API_BUSINESS_PARTNER.edmx --as cds
       ```
    * You can find the generated files in the **srv/external** folder.

-- If you are in Visual Studio Code:
-   * Copy the *API_BUSINESS_PARTNER.edmx* file.
-   * Navigate to the root folder of your project and paste the copied file.

 6. Change the conditions for the relationships between some of the entities.
 Open **srv/external/API_BUSINESS_PARTNER.cds**.
 Search for **entity API_BUSINESS_PARTNER.A_BusinessPartner**.
 Scroll down to the **to_BusinessPartnerAddress** section and replace it with the following: